 Consequences of Wheel and Tyre Troubles

 Your tyre shop or mechanic can typically repair a broken or bent rim.
 However, if there’s a major crack, or there’s damage to the lug holes, it may not be able to be saved.
-Check with your service provider before shopping our selection of 4X4 mag wheels for sale.
+Check with your service provider before shopping their selection of 4X4 mag wheels and Nitto tyres for sale.

 When It’s Time to Replace Your Wheels

 Once you’ve gotten opinions from reliable wheel and tyre shops in your area, you should take the time to compare them to the price of a new set of wheels.
 Generally speaking, if it will cost more to fix a wheel than to buy a new one, it makes sense to replace it.
 However, if the cost of repairs is lower than the price of a new set, get it fixed.
 In most cases, repaired wheels are just as reliable and strong as new ones.
 However, if you decide on a new set, stop by our site to get the best deals on cheap rims.